-The organization presents expenses in the statement of operations on the basis of function performed, including programs, research, fundraising events, fund development and program support.
+The organization presents expenses in the statement of operations on the basis of function performed, including programs, research, fundraising events, fund development, strategic initiatives and program support.

 Expenses which are directly attributable to a function are recorded as expenses of that function.
-Expenses which are not directly attributable to any specific function are recorded as program support expenses.